MicrosoftDocs/dataexplorer-docs/data-explorer/error-codes.md

 ## Ingestion error codes

 The following list contains error codes you may come across during [ingestion](ingest-data-overview.md).
-The error messages can be seen when enabling failed ingestion [diagnostic logs](using-diagnostic-logs.md#) on your cluster.
-The error codes may appear in the **Failed ingestion** operation log, and are organized here by **Category**.
-These categories are shown in the ingestion result [metric](using-metrics.md#ingestion-metrics).
-If the error is transient, retrying ingestion may succeed.
+When you enable failed ingestion [diagnostic logs](using-diagnostic-logs.md#ingestion-logs-schema) on your cluster, you can see error codes in the **Failed ingestion** operation log.
+The ingestion result [metric](using-metrics.md#ingestion-metrics) shows the **Category** of ingestion errors, but not the specific error message itself.
+Errors below are organized by such categories.

+> [!NOTE
+> If the error is transient, retrying ingestion may succeed.

 ### Category: BadFormat

 |Error message                                 |Description                                           |Permanent/Transient|
 |---|---|---|
 |Stream_WrongNumberOfFields                        |Inconsistent number of fields in the input records.
 HRESULT: 0x80DA0008      |Permanent           |